BoardActive/BAKit-Android/README.md

 Download and include [bakit-android.aar](https://github.com/BoardActive/BAKit-android/tree/master/aar) and import into you android project.

 ### Dependencies
-You app must include Google Play Services
-[Learn More] Our [Google Play Services Overview](https://developers.google.com/android/guides/overview) contains full setup and initialisation instructions.
+You app must include Google Play Services.
+Our [Google Play Services Overview](https://developers.google.com/android/guides/overview) contains full setup and initialisation instructions.

 We use JitPack as a repository service, you will add a few lines to the gradle files to import our SDK into your project.
 (Instructions for Maven, sbt, and leiningen available upon request)